Phantasy Star Online: Ver. 2

 In April 2001, Sega announced Phantasy Star Online Ver.
-2, an updated version of the original game with new content and improved features, including an increased level cap (to 200), a new difficulty mode for players over level 80, a battle mode that pits players in one-on-one or team battles, a soccer minigame with balls shaped like characters from ChuChu Rocket!, new weapons and monsters, gameplay balance alterations, day and night effects, an improved user interface, and two new areas exclusive to online quests.
+2, an updated version with new content and improved features, including an increased level cap (to 200), a new difficulty mode for players over level 80, a battle mode that pits players in one-on-one or team battles, a soccer minigame with balls shaped like characters from ChuChu Rocket!, new weapons and monsters, gameplay balance alterations, day and night effects, an improved user interface, and two new areas exclusive to online quests.
 Ver.
 2 also adds a challenge mode, which places teams in a stage with starting equipment and stats; if a teammate dies, the mission ends.
 Players could import their character from the original game or create a new one; characters registered for Ver.
 2 could not be used in the original game.
 Any illegal items were also deleted during the upgrade.

 Sonic Team worked a tough schedule to develop Ver.
 2 in under six months, releasing it on June 7, 2001, in Japan and September 25, 2001, in North America.
 Unlike the original North American release, Ver.
 2 required subscription fees to play.
 Three months of unlimited gameplay could be purchased at a time.
 The game still had no dependencies on SegaNet, however.
 In Europe, DreamKey 3.0 was required.
 Ver.
 2 was ported to Windows in Japan and released on December 20, 2001.